 These models are equipped with an LED taillight/brake light.
 If the LED fails, it must be replaced.
+To remove and install the LED, use the following procedure:

 1. Disconnect the taillight harness connector.

-2. Remove the two Torx-head screws securing the taillight to the bracket.
-3. Connect the taillight harness connector; then secure the taillight to the bracket with the two Torx-head screws.
+2. Remove the Torx-head screws securing the taillight.
+3. Connect the taillight harness connector; then secure the taillight to the bracket with the Torx-head screws.